DGS-Development/openSpeedyFX/README.md

 This repository includes the game itself ("openSpeedyFX") and an expandable game engine, using JavaFX and jbox2d ("osfxEngine").
 It's the foundation for the project, but can be used for any 2D-based games.

-Although the code is covered by a permissive open-source-license, and no assets of "Speedy Roll" were used, you can't use the project commercially ("as it is").
+Although the code is covered by a permissive open-source-license (Apache-2.0 License) , and no assets of "Speedy Roll" were used, you can't use the project commercially ("as it is").
 It includes some assets which forbid any commercial use.
-Please check the file "LICENSE.txt" for more detailed information.
+Please check the file "ASSETS-LICENSES.txt" for more detailed information.

+## Features

+* Competitive mode (hedgehog race for 2-4 players)
+* Cooperative mode (hedgehog chase for 1-10 players)
+* Difficulty support (easy, medium and hard)
+* Mapeditor to create custom maps
+* Localization support (includes English and German by default)

 # Developer instructions